yej117/Image_Segmentation_Deep_Learning/README.md

 ## Dataset
 - Google Drive: right click the shared folder and click on "Add a shortcut to Drive" to make sure you can easily reach the folder
-- Instruction for loading data in Google drive
+- Instruction for loading data in Google drive to Google Colab
 ```
 from google.colab import drive
 drive.mount('/content/drive')